Olli Määttä

-Olli Määttä (born 22 August 1994) is a Finnish professional ice hockey defenceman for the Utah Mammoth of the National Hockey League (NHL).
+Olli Määttä (born 22 August 1994) is a Finnish professional ice hockey player who is a defenceman for the Minnesota Wild of the National Hockey League (NHL).
 He was drafted in the first round, 22nd overall, by the Pittsburgh Penguins in the 2012 NHL entry draft.
-Määttä has also played for the Chicago Blackhawks, Los Angeles Kings and Detroit Red Wings.
+Määttä has also played for the Chicago Blackhawks, Los Angeles Kings, Detroit Red Wings, Utah Mammoth, and Calgary Flames.

 Määttä was the first overall selection in the 2011 Canadian Hockey League Import Draft, and played for the Finnish junior team at the 2011 IIHF World U18 Championships and the 2011, 2012 and 2013 World Junior Ice Hockey Championships.
 Known for his shot-blocking ability and hockey IQ, Määttä was named to Finland's roster for the 2014 Winter Olympics as a 19-year-old.